PHorg Logo

 GC1904

-The Grand Court is seen here in 1904 after it had been converted from the Palace Hotel's carriage entrance to a gracious central lounge.
+The Grand Court is seen here in 1904 after it had been converted from The Palace Hotel's carriage entrance to a gracious central lounge.

-Among the Palace Hotel's public rooms were the white and gold American Dining Room, located right off the main lobby, which could accommodate over 600.
+Among The Palace Hotel's public rooms were the white and gold American Dining Room, located right off the main lobby, which could accommodate over 600.
 There were also two elegant "Grille Rooms" -- one for Ladies, and another for Gentlemen.
 The Maple Hall was available for receptions, while the Tapestry Room accommodated private dinners.
 Three "Louis Quinze" style "Parlors" (which could be combined into a single large room) were also available for public and private functions.
 A Colonial style Billiards Room provided a place for gentlemen guests to relax, as did the magnificently appointed Bar.

 ph2 PH shell

-By 2:30pm, flames had invaded the "fireproof" Palace Hotel ... ... and within hours they left the Palace an empty, burned out shell.
+By 2:30pm, flames had invaded the "fireproof" Palace Hotel ... ... and within hours they left The Palace an empty, burned out shell.

 The "Baby" Palace Hotel